cedadev/padocc/docs/source/index.rst

 PADOCC - User Documentation
 ============================

-**padocc** (Pipeline to Aggregate Data for Optimised Cloud Capabilites) is a Python package (formerly **kerchunk-builder**) for aggregating data to enable methods of access for cloud-based applications.
+**padocc** (Pipeline to Aggregate Data for Optimised Cloud Capabilites) is a Python package for aggregating data to enable methods of access for cloud-based applications.

 The pipeline makes it easy to generate data-aggregated access patterns in the form of Reference Files or Cloud Formats across different datasets simultaneously with validation steps to ensure the outputs are correct.